jordanalexandermeyer/product/spec/pages/product_page/convert/features/convert_panel.md

 ## States

 - Before maturity
-  - Users can redeem bonds for portion of collateral
+  - Active state
 - After maturity
-  - Panel is disabled
+  - Disabled state

 ## Implementation

 The redeem panel will have a different implementation and purpose depending on the state of the auction.

-### Before maturity
+### Active state

 #### Information

+- Status
+  - Active
+    - Should indicate that this won't last forever
+    - Ideas:
+      - Active until 07AUG2022
+      - Active until maturity
+      - Active for 300 days 0 hours
 - Balance
   - Description: Amount of bonds in connected wallet
   - Value: number
     - Ex: 100,000 UNI CONVERT 22AUG2022 2P 25C USDC
-- Conversion ratio
+- Amount of assets to receive
-  - Description: Amount of collateral each bond is convertible to
+  - Description: Amount of convertible tokens available for redemption
   - Value: amount and type of asset
-    - Ex: 0.04 UNI
-- Conversion amount
-  - Description: Amount of convertible tokens the entered amount of bonds can be convertible to.
-Calculate this and display it after a user has entered the "amount" input.
-  - Value: amount and type of asset
     - Ex: 4,000 UNI
-    - Add a parantheses with value in borrow token (USDC in this case)

 #### Inputs

+- Max button
+  - Increases "Amount of bonds to convert" to "Balance"
-- Amount
+- Amount of bonds to convert
   - Description: amount of bonds to convert to collateral asset
   - Value: amount and type of asset
     - Ex: 100,000 UNI CONVERT 07AUG2022 2P 25C USDC
 - Convert button
+  - Becomes a "Connect wallet" if wallet isn't connected

-### After maturity
+### Disabled state

-- Empty state explaining bonds can no longer be converted
+I'm not sure how best to handle this.
+Objectives:

+- Show user there was a "convert panel"
+- Explain to user that conversions are no longer allowed after maturity date

 ## Examples